aramis-lab/clinica/CONTRIBUTING.md

 ## Asking questions, reporting a bug, or discussing the state of the code

-You have two ways for asking questions or reporting a bug or discussing the current state of the code (feedback is more than welcome).
+You have two ways for asking questions, reporting a bug, or discussing the current state of the code (feedbacks are more than welcome).

 - [Open an issue on GitHub](https://github.com/aramis-lab/clinica/issues).
-- If you are less familiar with GitHub, you can still write us using the [Google Group dedicated to Clinica](https://groups.google.com/g/clinica-user).
+- If you are less familiar with GitHub, you can still contact us using the [Google Group dedicated to Clinica](https://groups.google.com/g/clinica-user).

-## Making direct contributions (e.g. submitting a fix)
+## Making direct contributions

 ### Open an issue on GitHub